Back to Course

 Readings

 The reading assignments are taken primarily from The Heavens and the Earth with a few excerpts from other sources.
 They will cover the same material as Dr. Whitmore’s lectures but with more of a focus on vocabulary.
-(Tip: Taking notes on the reading will help you out with later assignments.)
+(Tip: Taking notes on the readings will help you out with later assignments.)

 Lectures